Advancing AI-Scientist Understanding: Multi-Agent LLMs with Interpretable Physics Reasoning: Case Study and Experiments

 \subsection{Interactive UI}

 Inspired by previous work on enabling LLMs to generate user interfaces through coding \cite{wu2024uicoderfinetuninglargelanguage}, we introduce an interactive interface built using Gradio \cite{abid2019gradio}.
 The UI Builder agent converts the code model from the previous stage into an interactive interface, significantly reducing the effort required for validation, as shown in Fig. \ref{fig:ui}.
 This interface allows human scientists to develop intuition about the underlying science model.
 Similar to the code model, the UI Builder agent follows a predefined template to ensure stability and consistency.
+For our experiment, the UI Builder is prompted with a predefined Gradio \cite{abid2019gradio} template as the starting point for UI.